ConicalDrupe/NeoVim2023/README.md

 :PackerCompile
 :checkhealth telescope

-4) For vim-jupyter -> sudo apt install ipython (if using virtualenv, will need -> python3 -m pip install --upgrade pynvim)
+4) For vim-jupyter -> sudo apt install ipython3 (if using virtualenv, will need -> python3 -m pip install --upgrade pynvim)